Abastro/Funcy/STRUCTURE.md

 0. ***Code Unit*** is the unit of a code which is represented as a file.

 1. A single code unit has a header and a single set in it.

+2. First line of the header which is not a comment

 ## Behavior